What is Ovarian Cancer?

 Cancer is a disease in which some of the body’s cells begin to divide without stopping, and spread into surrounding tissue.
 Ovarian cancers are a group of diseases that affect the ovaries.

+Not all ovarian tumors are cancer.
 Ovarian tumors can be benign (noncancerous) or malignant (cancerous).
-Although abnormal, cells of benign tumors do not metastasize (spread to other parts of the body).
+Cells of benign tumors do not spread to other parts of the body (metastasize).

-Additionally, ovarian cysts are different than ovarian tumors, and can be fairly common—ovarian cysts are fluid-filled while ovarian tumors are solid masses.
+Additionally, ovarian cysts are different from ovarian tumors, and can be fairly common—ovarian cysts are fluid-filled while ovarian tumors are solid masses.
 Most ovarian cysts are not harmful, don’t cause symptoms and are not indicative of risk for future ovarian cancer, though some complex ovarian cysts may raise the risk.
-Learn more about ovarian cysts.

 - Pelvic or abdominal pain